* items include readers letters

 Loganair, now the UK’s largest regional airline, has launched a direct service linking the capital cities of Scotland and Wales.

-With children now on school holidays Business Travel News brings you some useful and most popular possibilities for FREE days out.
+With school holidays looming up Business Travel News brings you some useful and most popular possibilities for FREE days out.

 With the option of a nonstop flight from London, Perth (Western Australia, might well become the first Oz route from the UK to start when Canberra eventually changes the rules.
 With no intermediate landings the Australian authorities should be able to monitor passengers with ease.